juancarlospaco/bitcoin-lightning/README.md

   Bitcoin Lightning is decentralized, so theres multiple services, but this way was the simplest and recommended approach as of 2022, if you just want to build something that can be monetized quickly.
+  I investigated to use https://t.me/lntxbot but it has no HTTP API.
+  I investigated to use Binance but it has no Lightning API.
   In the future, if better services appear, then the library can be changed.
 </details>